akashpawar6474/DSA-/README.md

 291. Find All Numbers Disappeared in an Array => this is simple cyclic sort problem -- Google
 292. Split Array into Consecutive Subsequences => this is greedy problem with hashmap at each no check if can be included in prev subsequnce or can we create new subsequence
 293. Delete Characters to Make Fancy String => two pointer will help us out -- Google Microsoft(OA)
-294. Encode and Decode TinyURL => very simple problem using map
+294. Encode and Decode TinyURL => very simple problem using map --Google
-295. Largest Divisible Subset => this is dp problem cant able to solved using topdown but bottomup is be easy
+295. Largest Divisible Subset => this is dp problem cant able to solved using topdown but bottomup is be easy -- Google
-296. Guess Number Higher or Lower => simple bs problem
+296. Guess Number Higher or Lower => simple bs problem -- Google
-297. Heaters => binary search problem with little modifications
+297. Heaters => binary search problem with little modifications --Google
-298.
+298. Find K Closest Elements => binary search problem with little observations -- Google